 TypingTimer

-Understand how typing speed is measured and find out where you stand.
+Your words per minute counter — understand how typing speed is measured and find out where you stand.

 What Is WPM?